aws-samples/amplify-cdkv2-stepfunctions/README.md

 # Using StepFunction generated through Amplify and AWS CDK V2 to Sync S3 Buckets

 [AWS Amplify](https://aws.amazon.com/amplify/) is the fastest and easiest way to build cloud-powered mobile and web apps on AWS.
-Amplify comprises a set of tools and services that enables front-end web and mobile developers to leverage the power of AWS services to build innovative and feature-rich applications.
+AWS Amplify is a suite of tools and services that enables front-end web and mobile developers to leverage the power of AWS services to build innovative and feature-rich applications.
 Among the various resources available, AWS Amplify allows users to deploy S3 storage bucket and custom resources using AWS CDK.

 [Amazon Simple Storage Service (Amazon S3)](https://aws.amazon.com/s3/) is an object storage service that allow customers to store files of various types and sizes.
 AWS Amplify generated storage utilizes the S3 functionality to create a S3 storage bucket.
-Currently AWS Amplify allows users to create one S3 bucket per environment which limits synchronizing data across S3 buckets in different environments and allow creating backups for disaster recovery.
+Currently, AWS Amplify allows users to create one S3 bucket per environment, which can limit the ability to synchronize data across different environments and create backups for disaster recovery.

 ![cdkv2stepfunctions](https://user-images.githubusercontent.com/87995712/209560124-dfae8a2e-99eb-4749-a769-4b6de6814370.png)